India FMCG Market Size, Share, Trends and Forecast by Product Type, Demographics Sales Channel, and Region, 2025-2033

 Rising Demand for Health and Wellness Products

 Awareness about health and the health-conscious lifestyle is one of the major trends in the India FMCG market demand.
 Customers are demanding healthier products like organic foods, natural products for body use, and low-sugar products.
 The target of health consciousness concerning immunity, nutrition, and sustainability is creating demand for healthier products such as fortified food items and ayurvedic products.
 Manufacturers in the FMCG sector have been adapting to these changes through diversification of their product offerings and modification of their product’s ingredients.
-This trend is also making customers demand more environmentally friendly packaging solutions, including information about them, which is fostering the market growth.
+This trend is also making customers demand more environmentally friendly packaging solutions, including information about them, which is fostering the growth of the FMCG industry in India.

 Growth of E-Commerce and Digital Platforms